XLabs/wallet-monitor/README.md

 Each wallet object can have the following properties:

 -   `network`: (optional) the network you want to monitor.
 Default value is the main network of each chain.
--   `chainConfig`: (optional) an object with configuration options for the blockchain you want to monitor.
+-   `chainConfig`: (optional) an object with configuration options for the blockchain you want to monitor wallets in.
 The options available depend on the type of blockchain being monitored.
 The available options are defined in `src/wallets/<chain-type>/<chain-name>.config.ts`.
 You can pass the options you want to override as properties of this object.